Bicycling Street Smarts, CyclingSavvy Edition

 Roadway Position [CVC 21202 (a)] Any person operating a bicycle upon a roadway at a speed less than the normal speed of traffic… shall ride as close as practicable to the right-hand curb or edge of the roadway except under any of the following situations… (see flowchart below)

-Comment: While California law requires bicyclists traveling slower than other traffic to ride as far right as practicable, it also provides several exceptions to this requirement, at least one of which usually applies.
+Comment: “As far right as practicable” means “as far right as reasonable and safe,” not “as far right as possible.”
+While California law requires bicyclists traveling slower than other traffic to ride as far right as practicable, it also provides several exceptions, and at least one usually applies.
 This CVC 21202 flowchart outlines the exceptions, any of which authorizes bicyclists to use the full lane.
 Learn more about where to ride on the road in Chapter 2 (p.
 10) as well as Chapters 3, 4, 5, 6 and 8 of Bicycling Street Smarts.

-See CyclingSavvy.org/cvc21202/ for more information about the history of CVC 21202 in California.
+See CyclingSavvy.org/cvc21202/ for a video explanation and more information about the history of CVC 21202 in California.

 Bike Lanes [CVC 21208 (a)] Whenever a bicycle lane has been established on a roadway… any person operating a bicycle upon the roadway at a speed less than the normal speed of traffic… shall ride within the bicycle lane, except that the person may move out of the lane under any of the following situations… (see flowchart below for exceptions)